Body mass index: Legislation

 In France, Italy, and Spain, legislation has been introduced banning the usage of fashion show models having a BMI below 18.
-In Israel, a BMI below 18.5 is banned.
+In Israel, a model with BMI below 18.5 is banned.
 This is done to fight anorexia among models and people interested in fashion.

 Relationship to health

 A study published by Journal of the American Medical Association (JAMA) in 2005 showed that overweight people had a death rate similar to normal weight people as defined by BMI, while underweight and obese people had a higher death rate.

 A study published by The Lancet in 2009 involving 900,000 adults showed that overweight and underweight people both had a mortality rate higher than normal weight people as defined by BMI.
 The optimal BMI was found to be in the range of 22.5–25.
 The average BMI of athletes is 22.4 for women and 23.6 for men.

 High BMI is associated with type 2 diabetes only in people with high serum gamma-glutamyl transpeptidase.

 In an analysis of 40 studies involving 250,000 people, patients with coronary artery disease with normal BMIs were at higher risk of death from cardiovascular disease than people whose BMIs put them in the overweight range (BMI 25–29.9).

 One study found that BMI had a good general correlation with body fat percentage, and noted that obesity has overtaken smoking as the world's number one cause of death.
 But it also notes that in the study 50% of men and 62% of women were obese according to body fat defined obesity, while only 21% of men and 31% of women were obese according to BMI, meaning that BMI was found to underestimate the number of obese subjects.

-A 2010 study that followed 11,000 subjects for up to eight years concluded that BMI is not a good measure for the risk of heart attack, stroke or death.
+A 2010 study that followed 11,000 subjects for up to eight years concluded that BMI is not the most appropriate measure for the risk of heart attack, stroke or death.
 A better measure was found to be the waist-to-height ratio.
 A 2011 study that followed 60,000 participants for up to 13 years found that waist–hip ratio was a better predictor of ischaemic heart disease mortality.

 Limitations

+The medical establishment and statistical community have both highlighted the limitations of BMI.